mdub/swa/README.md

     $ swa ec2 i-bcf48c2b data
     $ swa ec2 ami-1e73737d data

+## Installing it

+SWA is packaged as a Ruby gem, and can be installed with:

+    gem install swa

+On a Mac, I recommend [brew-gem](https://github.com/sportngin/brew-gem) for easy system-wide installation:

+    gem install swa

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mdub/swa.